-‘Micro-Endoscopic Spinal Surgery’ is a revolutionary technique in which the routine spinal surgeries are performed using a ‘key-hole’.
+Minimally Invasive spine surgery is a revolutionary surgical technique in which spinal surgeries are performed using a ‘key-hole’.
 The procedures that can be performed with this cutting-edge technology are discectomies (for slipped disc), decompression (for lumbar canal stenosis) and spinal fusion (for spinal instability).
-Using this ‘micro-endoscopic’ technique, all objectives of the surgery can be achieved with minimal collateral damage to the soft tissues (muscles and ligaments) and bones.
+Minimally invasive spine surgery differs from traditional spine surgery vastly.
+The focus is not just to get the job done, but instead the focus shifts on how to do it in the most patient friendly manner possible.
+All objectives of the surgery are achieved with minimal collateral damage to the soft tissues (muscles and ligaments) and bones.

 Some of these proven benefits are:

 Patients requiring spine surgery are usually the elderly, with multiple co-morbidities (diabetes, hypertension, heart and lung issues) and this swift and painless procedure makes a big difference in earlier recovery.
 Dr Dutta’s scientific research work published in Asian Spine Journal reports that only 1 in 1000 patients operated using this micro endoscopic spine surgery technique may suffer from an infection as compared to 1 in 25 patients with open spine surgery.
 Obesity in spine patients is also common.
 Open spine surgery in this subgroup of patients results in big incisions with prolonged recovery time.
 Key-hole surgery is a perfect solution to this problem.
 Patients usually walk few hours after surgery and can go home the next day.

 Apart from Micro Endoscopic Decompressions/Discectomies, this technique can be used for Minimally invasive fusions (MIS-TLIF) also.
 Carefully selected patients of traumatic injury to the spine are also candidates for MIS-Fixation where-in the entire instrumentation can be done through stab incisions in the skin.